RiWieland/scala_data_processing/README.md

 - real-time streaming for text
 - real-time streaming for numbers
 - big data crawl
-- storage to MongoDB
+- storage to Azure Cosmos

+# Scala Monads

-# efficient Web-Crawl using multi-threading with Future Class
+# Efficient Web-Crawl using multi-threading with Scala Future Class